alehuo/graphtools/README.md

 ## Introduction

+GraphTools is toolkit that can calculate useful things about weighted and unweighted graphs.

+## Features

-GraphTools is toolkit for finding shortest distance between nodes (weighted and unweighted), topological sorting of a graph and finding strongly connected components of a graph.
+* Calculating shortest or farthest distance between nodes (weighted and unweighted)
+* Topological sorting
+* Finding strongly connected components
+* Finding minimum and maximum spanning tree

 More features coming soon.